20 Years of Hell

 20 Years of Hell is a series of EPs released by Anti-Flag.
 In honor of the band's 20th anniversary, they released the EPs via a subscription service.
 Each EP, which was released digitally and as a 7", is a split, featuring two songs by Anti-Flag, both of which are re-recordings of previous Anti-Flag songs, with the exception of the last EP which features one re-recording and one new song, and two songs by a new band.

+Track listings

 Vol. I

 The first volume was released on July 21, 2013.